reuben-stone/3d-transform-and-upload/README.md

    ```

 3. Set up Firebase:
-   - Place your Firebase service account JSON file in the backend directory.
+   - Place your Firebase web service config variables in a new .env file in server root see (/server/env.example for required vars).
-   - Update `firebaseConfig.js` with your Firebase credentials and bucket name.

 4. Start the backend server:
    ```bash